Grizlucks/DSC180A-Q1-Final-Code-Submission/README.md

-# DSC180A-Methodology-5
+# DSC180A-Final-Code-Submission

-Learn bias mitigation techniques using the Medical Expenditure data
+Learning bias mitigation techniques using the medical expenditure data

+# Instructions for obtaining raw data

+Follow this link (https://www.kaggle.com/datasets/nanrahman/mepsdata?select=h181.csv) to kaggle.com, download the raw data (h181.csv only) and store it in the /data/raw directory with the filename 'rawdata.csv'.

+# Instructions for running scripts

+Call 'python run.py test' to run the project using test data, and 'python run.py' to run the project using the raw data once it has been downloaded.

 # run.py